SamirBoulil/slub/Readme.md

 - How many days it has been put to review
 - The PR link

-By default, the reminder feature will be activated for everyone but it’s possible to deactivate it for your team (Slack me if that’s your case).

 ### Unpublishing

 If you have put a PR to review, had some comments back and need to rework on it.
 You might want to remove this PR from the daily reminder.
 That’s what “unpublishing a PR” is all about.